magicsandbox-ai/magicsandbox/apps/Docs/publishing.md

 The package [@magicsandbox.ai/dev](https://www.npmjs.com/package/@magicsandbox.ai/dev) is a command-line tool for creating and publishing Magic Apps locally.
 Refer to the docs for more details.

-## magicsandbox.PublishFunction

-The App [magicsandbox.PublishFunction](https://magicsandbox.ai?app=magicsandbox.PublishFunction) is a simple interface for publishing Magic Functions.

 ## Custom Methods

 You can develop your own methods for publishing Magic Apps and Functions.
 Remember, only the keys documented in [Magic Apps](magic-apps) and [Magic Functions](magic-functions) are supported when publishing to the server. magicsandbox.Dev specific keys like `scriptFile` are not supported.

 ### Custom Magic App

-Rather than using magicsandbox.Dev or magicsandbox.PublishFunction, you can create your own Magic App to publish Magic Apps and Functions using [requestPublish](todo).
+Rather than using magicsandbox.Dev, you can create your own Magic App to publish Magic Apps and Functions using [requestPublish](todo).

 ### Custom Local Development